 I like this route as it begins from one famous and busy island and goes through some more hidden islands in Aegean.

 Next stop can be Leros is one of the most underrated islands.
-It is quite small and it has kept its character.
-Its Italish influence has given to the island a wonderful character.
+It is quite small, and it has kept its character.
+Its Italian influence has given to the island a wonderful personality.

 Rhodes – Symi – Nisiros – Tilos

-Rhodes is very famous, with amazing history and beaches!
+Rhodes is very famous, with fantastic history and beaches!

 But I want to focus on the other smaller islands, like Symi.
 This picturesque island will provide you with remote beaches, great food and unique moments.
 Discover more about this island on our travel guide here!

 The Green Route: Skiathos – Skopelos – Alonissos

-You can start your Greek island hopping from either Volos port or Agios Konstantinos.
-If you are in the Volos area you can explore some of the best beaches there!
+You can start your Greek island hopping from either Volos or Agios Konstantinos port.
+If you are in the Volos area, you can explore some of the best beaches there!

-On this part of Meditarennean, there is no single starting point for a Greek island hopping.
-It can be from Igoumenitsa or you can fly to any of the biggest islands (like Corfu) an start from there
+On this part of Mediterranean, there is no single starting point for a Greek island hopping.
+It can be from Igoumenitsa, or you can fly to any of the biggest islands (like Corfu) an start from there

 Corfu – Paxoi – Lefkada – Kefalonia – Ithaca